How To Make Conceptual Framework (With Examples and Templates)

 What Is the Difference Between Conceptual Framework and Theoretical Framework?

 Let’s say your research is about the Effects of Social Media on the Political Literacy of College Students.
-You may include in your theoretical framework some theories related to political literacy, such as this paper.
+You may include some theories related to political literacy, such as this paper, in your theoretical framework.
 Based on this paper, political participation and awareness determine political literacy.

 For the conceptual framework, you may state that the specific form of political participation and awareness you will use for the study is the engagement of college students on political issues on social media.
 Then, through a diagram and narrative explanation, you can show that using social media affects the political literacy of college students.